mouse poop squirrel poop

 3. Prepare a Disinfectant: Use bleach diluted with water (1:10 ratio).

-4. Soak Droppings: Spray the droppings with the solution and let it sit for 5 minutes.
+4. Soak Droppings: Saturate the droppings with the prepared solution before allowing it to rest for five minutes.

 5. Remove Droppings: Use disposable paper towels to pick up the waste.

-6. Dispose Properly: Seal waste in a plastic bag and dispose of it in outdoor trash bins.
+6. Dispose Properly: Place waste inside a plastic bag before putting it in outdoor trashes bins.

 Signs of Infestation